gflze/GFLBans/gflbans/api/API.md

 The player should be informed if an admin was called, how much cooldown remains, and whether they are banned from using call admin.

+***

-### Creating an infraction using tiering policies
+## Creating an infraction using tiering policies

-If you want to implement https://gflclan.com/forums/topic/68218-new-punishment-system-for-gflbans-03-beta/ (which you should), these APi routes will let you do it.
+If you want to implement https://gflclan.com/forums/topic/68218-new-punishment-system-for-gflbans-03-beta/ (which you should), these API routes will let you do it.

-The first component of this is registering an infraction template with gflbans.
+The first component of this is registering an infraction template with GFLBans.
 This should be done before any bans would be made, probably during plugin init.

 The infraction template should only be registered once.
 You should check to see if you have a policy_id for the offense code before trying again.

-You can register the template by POSTing to /api/v1/infractions/register_policy
+You can register the template by POSTing to `/api/v1/infractions/register_policy`

 The following data should be posted: